 Safety is the top priority for autonomous vehicle (AV) and advanced driver assistance system (ADAS) developers as they engineer the vehicles of the future.
 The industry is being challenged on its ability to significantly reduce, if not eliminate the 1.4M car-related deaths that occur worldwide each year.
-The challenge for stakeholders is threefold: 1) a lack of clear and uniform safety standards and compliance protocol, 2) a multi-body regulatory framework between industry and the public sector, and 3) an ever-growing cloud of public misinformation.
-To understand how startups are approaching safety, you need an understanding of the interplay between the major industry and regulatory groups.
+The challenge for stakeholders is threefold: First, there is a lack of clear and uniform safety standards and compliance protocols.
+Second, there is no multi-body regulatory framework between industry and the public sector.
+Third, there is an ever-growing cloud of public misinformation.
+Here, I will explore how startups are approaching safety in this space.
+However, to fully appreciate the intentions behind the initiatives these teams are taking, you must first form an understanding of the interplay between the major industry and regulatory groups.

 “[The industry] aspires to have a zero-accident future, but as long as there are human drivers mixed in on the roads with automated vehicles, there's going to be accidents.
 I think the trick is figuring out this question of how safe is safe enough, and how do you accept that?” - Jack Weast, AV Standards at Intel